lateral pterygoid

 | | |

 Introduction The masseter is a quadrilateral muscle that covers the lateral surface of the ramus of the mandible.
 The masseter muscle fibres are arranged in three layers.
-The masseter muscle is a paired, strong, thick, and rectangular muscle that is originating from the zygomatic arch and extends down to the mandibular angle.
-It contains a…
+The masseter muscle is a paired, strong, thick, and rectangular muscle that originates from the zygomatic arch and extends down to the mandibular angle.
+It contains a superficial…

 | | |